Weekendwire

 Every weekend, we curate beauty and skincare deals — and every weekend, we skip the vast majority of what's out there.
 The skincare industry runs on hype, inflated pricing, and influencer marketing.
 We'd rather show you five products that actually work at genuinely good prices than fifty that are just noise.

-Here's our guide to what's worth buying this weekend — and every weekend.
+Here's our guide to what's worth your money this weekend — and every weekend.

 The Only Ingredients That Matter

-Before shopping for deals, you need to know what's worth buying.
-Dermatologists largely agree on five categories of ingredients with strong clinical evidence:
+Before you start shopping deals, it helps to know what's actually worth buying in the first place.
+Dermatologists largely agree on five categories of ingredients with strong clinical evidence behind them, and honestly, you can ignore most of what falls outside this list.

-The single most effective anti-aging product.
-More important than every serum, cream, and treatment combined.
+Sunscreen (SPF 30+) is the single most effective anti-aging product you can use.
+It's more important than every serum, cream, and treatment combined.
 Daily use prevents wrinkles, dark spots, and skin cancer.
-Non-negotiable.
+It's non-negotiable.

-Antioxidant that brightens skin, fades dark spots, and protects against environmental damage.
-Use in the morning under sunscreen for maximum benefit.
+Vitamin C (specifically L-ascorbic acid at 10-20%) is an antioxidant that brightens skin, fades dark spots, and adds a layer of protection against environmental damage.
+Use it in the morning under your sunscreen for the biggest benefit.

-Strengthens skin barrier, reduces redness, minimizes pores, and plays well with almost every other ingredient.
-Effective at 2-5% concentration.
+Niacinamide (vitamin B3) is the quiet workhorse.
+It strengthens your skin barrier, reduces redness, minimizes pores, and plays nicely with almost every other ingredient.
+It works well at just 2-5% concentration, which means even cheap formulations deliver results.

 The Basic Routine